patelpurvip/Pandas-Analysis-School-Distrtict/README.md

 ## 7) Scores by School Type
 The final analysis comapres massing math and reading rates, as well as OPR, this time based on school type (Charter vs. District).
 ![School Type Bins](Images/school_type_bins.png)

+# Evaluation
+The district has almost 40,000 students, with a total budget of just over $24,600,000.
+The overall passing rate is just above 80%, with the passing rate in math (74.98%) being lower than the passing rate in reading (85.81%).
+While average math and reading scores and passing rates varied between schools, they generally remained stable from grades 9-12 within each school.

+Overall, the amount of spending per student at each school did not seem to strongly effect the math and reading outcomes.
+The one exception here were schools with the highest budgets and highest levels of spending per student, where student passing rates were noticeably lower, especially realated to math scores.
+Thus, the schools with the highest budgets are not the highest performing.
+For example, Johnson High School and Rodriguez High School were among the 5 bottom-performing schools, but also had two of the highest school budgets -- around $3.1M and $2.5M, respectively.
+By constrast, Pena High School and Griffin High School were among the 5 top-performing schools despite both having budgets under $1M -- around $586K and $900K respectively.

+School size also did not noteiceably affect student math and reading outcomes.
+However, whether or not a school was a district school or a charter school had a strong correlation with outcomes, with students from charter school noticeably outperforming those from district school in both math and reading.

 ### Copyright
 **Exercise designed by © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.**